 Cobb Lake

 About 40 kilometres east of Vanderhoof (and 65 kilometres west of Prince George), the lake itself is accessed off Highway 16 at Finmore Road.
 Drive about six kilometres north, then turn right onto an unnamed road for a short distance before arriving at the Cobb Lake Recreation Site on the northern shore of the lake.
 This lake (223 hectares) is stocked with both rainbow and eastern brook trout.
 The recreation site includes a boat launch for trailered boats.
 There is a voluntary restriction of 20 horsepower in place for boat motors.
 Some options for shoreline fishing are also available.
-The site also provides day-use facilities, including picnic tables and pit toilets.
+The site also provides day-use facilities, including picnic tables and pit toilets, as well as 25 campsites.
 Given its easy access, the lake is considered family-friendly.
 During the heat of summer, fish the drop-off areas where trout are likely to hang out.

 Fraser Lake